lee-zhg/intro-to-docker/lab1.md

     Nginx is a lightweight web server.
 You can access it on port 8080 on your localhost.

+4. Verify the nginx server.

+    * when you run the lab in a `wetty terminal`, you may verify the Nginx server at `http://<wetty terminal IP>:<your unique port#>`
+    * when you run the lab locally, you may verify the Nginx server at `http://localhost:8100`
-4. Access the nginx server on http://localhost:<your unique port#>.
-If you are using play-with-docker, look for the `8100` link near the top of the page.
+    * when you are using `play-with-docker`, look for the `8100` link near the top of the page.

     ![](images/lab1_step2_nginx.png)